top of page

 I have three boys.
 My oldest had no reading problems.
 He read before kindergarten.
 School was easy for him.
 My next two boys both have dyslexia.
 We got lucky.
 My second son's dyslexia was caught in preschool.
 We knew something was different before kindergarten started.
 We were ready to help and notified the team of educators we worked with.

 Here's what I learned: Early help is key.
 Dyslexia robs you of time.
 That's the one thing we don't have a lot of when you have dyslexia.
-Kids with dyslexia work four times harder than other kids.
-They work four times harder to get the same results.
+Kids with dyslexia work four times harder than their peers.
+They exert four times the effort to achieve the same results.
+Time works against you.
+The sooner you act, the better.

 What Happens When You Wait